Sora (Kingdom Hearts): Critical response

 Critics have generally praised Sora.
 When Sora was first revealed in 2002, GameSpots Giancarlo Varanini regarded him as "an appropriate amalgamation of the Square and Disney universes."
 He also comically noted that Sora "doesn't look like much, but you know how it goes."
-Gamasutra commented on Sora's journey along the series in their feature "The Birth of Collecting: The Osiris Archetype In Games" by Jason Johnson; while comparing Sora with Isis, Johnson found Sora's adventure appealing.
 IGN praised Sora's resilient character, noting how such an ordinary "youngster" could face up to his challenges during his adventures for the sake of friendship, while RPGFans Nicole Monet Kirk labelled him as an "extremely likable hero".
-Furthermore, in the book "Interactive Storytelling for Video Games: A Player-Centered Approach to Creating Memorable Characters and Stories", it is noted that while Sora follows a "standard hero archetype", his character becomes more believable and strong when worrying about his friends' fates.
-Despite Sora's childish traits, USGamer believed his characters takes a more serious attitude in the first game in Hollow Bastion when confronting Riku and other bosses as Sora becomes chosen by the Keyblade despite Riku being revealed as the chosen warrior.
+Despite Sora's childish traits, USGamer believed his character takes a more serious attitude in the first game in Hollow Bastion when confronting Riku and other bosses as Sora becomes chosen by the Keyblade despite Riku being revealed as the chosen warrior.
 Sora also received negative comments regarding his characterization.
 Sora was listed the fourth "biggest dork" of 2006 by Game Informer, citing the Atlantica singing portions of the second main game.
-In The Kingdom's Shōnen Heart Transcultural Character Design and the JRPG, Rachael Hutchinson noted that the early characterization of Riku and Sora seems to be influenced by that of Sephiroth and Cloud Strife, respectively, in order to portray their rivalry, with Ansem taking elements from Sephiroth's appearance.
-Riku and Sora being forced to oppose each being caused by Kairi's weakness was compared to the sense of loss that Cloud suffers in Final Fantasy VII following Aerith's death.